CDSkyward/CDSkyward/README.md

 * [Anti-Spoilers](https://github.com/SCZSkyward/Anti-Spoilers)
   > Removes those descriptions for heartive movies and series due to them sometimes containing spoilers for either the series or movie you are about to watch.
 * [Simple VNC Runner](https://github.com/SCZSkyward/Anti-Spoilers)
-  > Allowss you to connect to a Github Action Runner with any sort of VNC client.
+  > Allows you to connect to a Github Action Runner with any sort of VNC client.
 This is still very work in progress so don't expect a working build in the repo at the moment.

 # Contact
 You can contact me in a variety of ways, some of which are listed below.